-The employer can specify a trial period for the employee with the option of a short notice period at the end of the trial, if the employee does not fulfil expectations.
+The employer can specify a trial period for the employee with the option of a short notice period at the end of the trial if the employee does not fulfil expectations.
 The employer can also extend the trial period.

-This details the employee's gross salary before tax, national insurance and any deductions.
+Details the employee's gross salary before tax, national insurance and any deductions.
 It also specifies when payment is made.

-The employer can state when the employee will receive their first work assessment and the timing of all subsequent regular assessments, for example every 12 months.
+The employer can state when the employee will receive their first work assessment and the timing of all subsequent regular assessments, for example, every 12 months.

 This clause details all the circumstances in which the employer can make deductions from the employee's salary.

 The employer can agree with the employee, which work-related expenses will be covered and when the employee will be reimbursed.
 However to prevent errors and possible fraud the clause makes it clear that proof of payment is required.

 This clause specifies when the holiday year will run from.
 This is important as the employer may wish to prevent employees taking busy work periods off, for example Christmas time for hospitality, retail or entertainment industries.
 This clause also allows the employer to specify the number of days per year that an employee can take, (subject to a statutory minimum of 28 days) and whether bank and public holidays are included or excluded from this.
 The clause also includes further details regarding rolling-over holidays into the next year, restrictions on holidays where the employee has already given notice and on termination the pro rata payment in lieu of any unused holiday entitlement.